Lakshmi-reddy9/pm_project/docs/project_management_plan.md

 SPMP: Software Project Management Plan

-1. II.Managerial Process
+**II.Managerial Process**:

 **Management Objectives and Priorities:**

 Project manager ensures that the end product must satisfy customers and sponsors.
 Management Authority reviews monthly status of the project.
 Top Priorities are to meet all the requirements within the time and budget.

-**Constraints: **
+**Constraints:**

 The project need to meet the organization triple constraints scope, time and cost.

+**Risk Management:**
-**Risk Management:** Risk Management team will identify the risks in upgrading process and plans appropriate actions to manage them by analyzing root cause.
+Risk Management team will identify the risks in upgrading process and plans appropriate actions to manage them by analyzing root cause.

 **Monitoring and Controlling Mechanisms:**